Skip to main content

 “Oh, the bride was our old neighbour.
 And Ajabdeh’s friend.”
 Hansa smiled back.

 Pratap grunted inwardly at the number of missed calls from his sibling.
-He failed to understand why he needed to attend such family events and that too for five days.
-He dreaded the aunties trying to fix him up with someone they know, his mother blackmailing him emotionally with her old age rant and of course, the girls who hovered around him at these weddings.
-Everyone knew everyone in the elite circles and he would often tread cautiously enough to keep up an appearance, yet not indulge in any conversation and pretend to be naive to the flirtings.
-Especially since his mother left the company’s top position for him such approaches were inevitable.
+He failed to understand why he needed to attend such family events, and that too for five days.
+He dreaded the aunties trying to fix him up with someone they knew, his mother blackmailing him emotionally with her old age rant, and, of course, the girls who hovered around him at these weddings.
+Everyone knew everyone in the elite circles, and he would often tread cautiously enough to keep up an appearance, yet not indulge in any conversation and pretend to be naive to the flirtings.
+Especially since his mother left the company’s top position for him, such approaches were inevitable.
 His plan was simple.
-He would arrive late and leave early and avoid human interactions.
-When he gave the keys of his car to the valet and straightened the suit inhaling a little, he dialed up Shakti.
+He would arrive late and leave early, and avoid human interactions.
+When he gave the keys of his car to the valet and straightened his suit, inhaling a little, he dialled up Shakti.

 Ajabdeh almost stomped out of the banquet hall to find the elevator.
 She felt suffocated.
 She had no idea how she could attend five events with her mother and stepfather around, and those eyes on her.
 For a brief moment, she knew why her father avoided these places.
 But Asha expected her to be there.
 She had always been kind to Ajabdeh.
 Before feeling claustrophobic around Mrs Chauhan, Ajabdeh had braced herself with a pep-talk that she was strong enough to ignore her.
 Yet something in her stirred up emotions every time she watched Mrs Chauhan happily engaging in conversations, her jewellery, her attire, her attitude reeking of wealth and lifestyle she had no contribution to and the judgemental stares at her reminding her over and over again that she did not belong.
 She pressed the elevator door for the fifth or sixth time as it indicated the elevator was coming up.
 She looked up at the board lighting up with the floor numbers.
 Two more…